quicwg/base-drafts/draft-ietf-quic-transport.md

 Long Packet Type:

-: The remaining seven bits of octet 0 of a long packet is the packet type.
+: The remaining seven bits of octet 0 contain the packet type.
 This field can indicate one of 128 packet types.
 The types specified for this version are listed in {{long-packet-types}}.

 Connection ID: